 select the retention period by opening Advanced properties.
 Then click Save.
 Logs older than the retention period is deleted.

-The user managed identity authentication type for enabling auditing to storage behind VNet/Firewall is not currently supported.
+The user managed identity authentication type for enabling auditing to storage behind VNet/Firewall through Azure portal is not currently supported.

 Review the identity blade for your Azure database, you can see there is one primary identity configured